 In the turbulent world of first century Jews, the century of

-Philo and Josephus, such an act as openly pronouncing the divine name would
+Philo and Josephus, such an act as openly pronouncing the full divine name Yahweh would

 hardly go unnoticed.
 The reaction of the sensitive Jewish community would have